cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 Fragmentation combined with high packet loss multiplies the likelihood of loss.
 Hence, a compression format that reduces fragmentation of DNS messages is beneficial.

-This document specifies a compressed data format for DNS messages using Concise Binary Object Representation (CBOR) {{-cbor}} encoding.
+This document specifies a compact data format for DNS messages using Concise Binary Object Representation (CBOR) {{-cbor}} encoding.
 Additionally,  unnecessary or redundant information are stripped off DNS messages.
 To use the outcome of this specification in DoH and DoC, this document also specifies a Media Type header for DoH and a Content-Format option for DoC.

 Note, that there is another format that expresses DNS messages in CBOR, C-DNS {{-cdns}}.